fsantiag/sonar-clojure/README.md

 ### Eastwood
 [Eastwood](https://github.com/jonase/eastwood) is a lintter for Clojure (no CLJS support) which detects for example misplaced docstrings
  , def in defs and tests which always returns true.

+### Cloverage

+[Cloverage](https://github.com/cloverage/cloverage) is a code coverage tool for Clojure which runs the tests ot a program and calculates line and form coverage for namespaces.
+Only line coverage is supported by Sonarcube and calculation seems to be be somehow different compared to Cloverage itself by few percents.

+Remember to add target/coverage/codecov.json to SonarQube properties or the sensor cannot read Cloverage output.

 >This plugin was inspired in the previous [SonarClojure](https://github.com/zmsp/sonar-clojure) that at this moment is not under development anymore and doesn't support SonarQube 6.7.
 Since the changes to port the old plugin were very extensive, I decided to start from scratch and use the old plugin as inspiration.